MertErolSenturk/Simple-Hospital-Automation/README.md

-### Hastane Otomasyonu
+### Hospital Automation

-HTML - CSS - C# - ASP.NET Ve ACCESS VeriTabanı Teknolojileri Kullanılmıştır.
+HTML - CSS - C# - ASP.NET and ACCESS Database Technologies Used

-Bu projemde yöneticiler sisteme giriş yapabilir.
-Giriş yaptıktan sonra hasta isimlerini listeleyebilir , güncelleyebilir , silebilir ve yeni yönetici kaydı yapabilir.
+In this project, administrators can log in to the system.
+After logging in, the patient can list, update, delete patient names and register as a new administrator.